InfluxCommunity/influxdb3-python/README.md

 - `pyarrow`
 - `influxdb-client`

 *These are installed as part of the package*

 ## Installation

-You can install the dependencies using `pip`:
+You can install 'influxdb3-python' using `pip`:

 ```bash
 pip install influxdb3-python
 ```

+*Note: Please make sure you are using 3.6 or above.
+For the best performance use 3.11+*

 # Usage
 ## Importing the Module